abaisero/gym-gridverse/docs/guides/reward_functions.rst

 First Implementation
 ^^^^^^^^^^^^^^^^^^^^
-In the first implementation, we will simply check whether the :py:data:`action` argument matches one of the rotation actions (:py:attr:`~gym_gridverse.actions.Actions.TURN_LEFT` and :py:attr:`~gym_gridverse.actions.Actions.TURN_RIGHT`), and select the
+In the first implementation, we will simply check whether the ``action`` argument matches one of the rotation actions (:py:attr:`~gym_gridverse.actions.Actions.TURN_LEFT` and :py:attr:`~gym_gridverse.actions.Actions.TURN_RIGHT`), and select the